EOSIO/eos/docs/cleos/command-reference/wallet/create.md

----
-title: "create"
+## Description

-excerpt: "Creates a wallet with the specified name.
-If no name is given, the wallet will be created with the name 'default'."
+Creates a wallet with the specified name.
+If no name is given, the wallet will be created with the name 'default'
----

 ## Positionals
 None
 ## Options